-The UKIPO has extended, effectively until at least 1 May 2020, all time periods set out in the various relevant UK Acts and Rules and all non-statutory periods that have been specified by them for patents, trade marks, SPCs and designs.
-This extension will be kept under review and the UKIPO will provide at least two weeks’ notice of it coming to an end.
+The UKIPO has extended until 30 July 2020 all time periods expiring from 24 March 2020 set out in the various relevant UK Acts and Rules and all non-statutory periods that have been specified by them for patents, trade marks, SPCs and designs.
+The UKIPO has indicated that they will not provide a further general extension of time.

 The UKIPO, however, encourages users to work to existing deadlines if possible “to keep work moving, and to avoid a surge of work once the interruption period ends”.

 The UKIPO has also shut its physical offices, although staff will continue to work remotely.
-As a result, they cannot receive faxes or paper documents and are instead putting in place measures for users to email or otherwise electronically file documents with them.
+As a result, they cannot receive faxes or paper documents and have instead put in place measures for users to email or otherwise electronically file documents with them.

 They have issued various notices: a general notice, a formal certification of the interruption of normal operation, a notice on the interruption of days, a notice on patents, a notice on trade marks and designs and a notice on tribunals and hearings.

 The German Trade Mark and Patent Office (DPMA)